Hanna M. Saba, MD

 Medical Oncology / Hematology

 Dr. Hanna M. Saba, medical oncologist/hematologist, joined Cancer Care Specialists of Illinois in June 2007.
-Dr. Saba primarily sees patients at Crossroads Cancer Center in Effingham and also sees patients at our clinics in Olney and Pana.
+Dr. Saba primarily sees patients at Crossroads Cancer Center in Effingham and also sees patients at our clinic in Olney.

 Dr. Saba received his Doctor of Medicine degree from Damascus University Medical School in Syria.
 He completed residencies in Internal Medicine at Cook County Hospital in Chicago and at the Ministry of Health, Douma Hospital, in Syria.
 Dr. Saba went on to complete a fellowship in Hematology/ Oncology at Michigan State University.